Tesla Model Y Juniper

 Sound deadening and a general improvement in design of the car can also be expected.

 Some have predicted that air suspension will be coming, but we do not believe that will be the case.
-Tesla will want to preserve the differential to the Model X and Model S, and while an adaptive setup may be deployed in the Perfomance model, Tesla will be want to preserve the price point.
+Tesla will want to preserve the differential to the Model X and Model S, and while an adaptive setup may be deployed in the Perfomance model, Tesla will also want to preserve the price point.

 We suspect Tesla will continue the 7 seat option although this has never been that popular.